bradleym3/HMLR/README.txt

 README: By Matthew Bradley (bradleym3@wit.edu) -- Mar 29 2019

 HMLR.ZIP contains my R code for a 1 step Bayesian Hierarchy on the traditional Hastings-Metropolis Algorithm.
 It also contains a number of auxiliary files I created in an attempt to fine tune the parameters of the model.
+In this code, I use the Hastings-Metropolis algorithm to perform logistic regression on a test set of data.

 The main R file should contain a rather thorough (in my opinion) description of the concepts behind the process in the comments.